-• On: The Digital Input voltage is in the range from 5 to 40 Vdc.
-The Analog Input level is outside the acceptable range as defined by the region between the Limit Values (refer to

-Figure 4 on page 28).
-The Virtual Input evaluates to a true logic state.
-The Timer Input has measured a delay that is less than or greater than its Low Limit or High Limit value, respectively.
+- On: The Digital Input voltage is in the range from 5 to 40 Vdc for a duration greater than the assigned Detection Time or is reported in a coding state.
+The Analog Input level is outside the acceptable range as defined by the region between the Limit Values (refer to Figure 4 on page 26).
+The Virtual Input evaluates to a true logic state. - Off: The Digital Input voltage is less than 2Vdc for a duration greater than the assigned Detection Time or is not in a coding state.

-Off: The Digital Input voltage is less than 2Vdc.
 The Analog Input level is within the acceptable range as defined by the region between the Limit Values.
 The Virtual Input evaluates to a false logic state.
-The Timer Input has measured a delay that is within the range of its Limit Values.